How to Apply

 Invite your parents to myPlymouth for Families!
 The myPlymouth portal is available so parents and families can access student information, too.
 To establish a myPlymouth for Families account, current PSU students must invite family members.
 Please be advised that inviting family gives Student Account Services permission to speak with them about your bill.
 It does not allow the Financial Aid Team to speak with them about your aid, however; we may only speak to the parent(s) listed on the FAFSA about your aid.

 Please be advised that outside scholarships may or may not affect your current financial aid award.
 PSU’s policy for treatment of outside scholarships is that they will first be used to meet “unmet” need, then any adjustments will be made in the following order:

 1. adjustment to Federal Work-Study eligibility,

 2. adjustment to Federal Direct Unsubsidized and Subsidized Loans,

 3. adjustment to any need-based institutional grants

-Once the PSU team receives your completed Information Request form, we will notify you of needed documentation.
+Once the PSU team receives your completed Extenuating Circumstances Form, we will notify you of needed documentation.
 All appeals require that PSU first Verify all information that was reported on the original FAFSA.
 After all documentation is received, a review will be completed to see if additional eligibility can be identified.
 Caution: Previously awarded aid may be lost if inaccurate information was reported on the original FAFSA.
 This may occur when families have reported “estimated” income which would have been used to identify eligibility for aid and, subsequently, actual income (as reported to the IRS) changes eligibility and/or when families fail to report untaxed income (i.e. retirement funds not taxed for a current year).
-Changes for which we will review include situations such as: illness, loss of job, reemployment, loss of a parent, or changes in number of children in college.
+Changes for which we will review include situations such as: loss of job, change in employment, loss of a parent, loss or change in resources such as social security benefits or child support, or changes in number of children in college.